Gauge Enhanced Quantum Criticality Beyond the Standard Model: Introduction, Motivation, and Summary

 \end{itemize}

 In the remaining part of Section \ref{sec:IntroductionandSummary}, we start from an overview on the basic required ingredients of SM and GUT in \Sec{sec:SM-GUT}.
-Then we summarize some additional key results in \Sec{sec:intro-summary}.
 The outline of this article is given in the table of Contents.